Personal Injury Attorney Fort Pierce

 - And his/her breach of duty caused measurable damages.

-Statute of limitations laws allow for injury victims to bring forth a claim or lawsuit within four years of the incident happening, in most cases.
+Statute of limitations laws allows for injury victims to bring forth a claim or lawsuit within four years of the incident happening, in most cases.

 Florida’s comparative fault laws (§768.81), however, note that victims may have their court awards reduced if they are found to have partially contributed to the circumstances that led to their own injury.
 If, for example, someone injured in a car accident failed to yield at an intersection and that mistake was given 20% responsibility for the accident occurring, then the most they can claim is 80% of the total assessed damages.